denis137255/ethhub/docs/using-ethereum/wallets/smart-contract-wallets.md

 ## Mobile Smart Contract Wallets

+* [Pillar](https://pillar.fi/) - Pillar wallet hopes to become a one-stop DeFi experience.
+It currently offers features such as Ethereum Name Service, transaction batching, Wallet Connect, collectibles and more to come.
 * [Gnosis Safe](https://gnosis-safe.io) - The Gnosis Safe aims to provide all users with a convenient, yet secure way to manage their funds and interact with decentralized applications on Ethereum.
 * [Argent](https://www.argent.xyz/) - Enjoy the future of the web with the first smart wallet for Ethereum-based cryptocurrencies and apps.
 * [Authereum](https://authereum.com/) - Authereum is a wallet provider and dapp login solution that uses contract based accounts, meta transactions, Ethereum Name Service and more to provide a seamless onboarding experience that users are familiar with.